Configure Xbox Live in Unity

 - In Unity, click Assets > Import Package > Custom Package and navigate to XboxLive.unitypackage.

-(Optional) Configure the plugin to work in the Unity Editor (.NET 4.6 only)
+(Optional) Configure the plugin to work in the Unity Editor (.NET 4.6 or IL2CPP only)

-Support for changing the Scripting Runtime Version in Unity requires the Xbox Live Unity Plugin version "1711 Release" or higher.
+Support for changing the Scripting Runtime Version in Unity requires the Xbox Live Unity Plugin version "1711 Release" or higher for .NET 4.6 and version "1802 Preview Release" or higher for IL2CPP.

 There are three settings that can be configured in Unity to define how your code is compiled: